massimobonanni/mslearn-azure-developer/instructions/azure-api-mgmt/01-api-mgmt-import-api.md

     myEmail=myEmail
     ```

 1. Create an APIM instance.
 The **az apim create** command is used to create the instance.
-The **--sku-name Consumption** option is used to speed up the process for the walkthrough.
 Replace **myResourceGroup** with the value you chose earlier.

     ```bash
     az apim create -n $myApiName \